 What’s the Advantage of Blogging for Small Business Owners? – With Tips & Tricks

-So, you’re debating whether or not to start a blog for your small business, right?
+Have you been debating whether or not it’s the right move to start blogging for your small business?

 Well, I'm here to ensure you that blogging is still very much a thing, and very important!